DergachevDenis/TestTaskForElinext/README.md

 ```
 ### Tests

-There are 4 tests written for the assembly, covering the following situations:
+There are 3 tests written for the assembly, covering the following situations:

-* the first test checks the class, belongs to the desired class and to create an instance.
+* the first test checks if the class belongs to the desired class.
+Also ensures creation of instance.
-* second test third test checks for Prototype creation for class dependencies.
+* the second test checks if Prototype is created for class dependency.
-* the third test checks for the creation of Singletons for class dependencies.
+* the third test checks if Singleton is created for class dependency.
+* the fourth test checks if instance of Provider invokes method.